tigertiger/Pierres-Bakery/README.md

 ### Setup/Installation

-* _Clone [this repository](https://github.com/tigertiger/REPONAME) to an empty folder or to your desktop, or download and open the Zip on your local machine
+* _Clone [this repository](https://github.com/tigertiger/Pierres-Bakery) to an empty folder or to your desktop, or download and open the Zip on your local machine
 Instructions for cloning can be found [here](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)._
-* Open the FOLDER NAME folder in your preferred text editor
+* Open the Bakery.Solution folder in your preferred text editor
 * Restore and build the project:
-  - Navigate to the NAME/name folder in the command line or terminal -- Run the command ```dotnet restore``` to restore the project dependencies -- Run the command ```dotnet build``` to build and compile the project
+  - Navigate to the Bakery.Solution/ folder in the command line or terminal -- Run ```dotnet restore``` to restore the project dependencies -- Run ```dotnet build``` to build and compile the project
-  - Navigate to the NAME/name.tests folder in the command line or terminal -- Run the command ```dotnet restore``` to restore the test project dependencies -- Run the command ```dotnet build``` to build and compile the test project
+  - Navigate to the Bakery.Solution/Bakery.tests folder in the command line or terminal -- Run ```dotnet restore``` to restore the test project dependencies -- Run  ```dotnet build``` to build and compile the test project
 * Testing:
-  - You must restore and build the project first, as outlined previously in these instructions.
+  - First run restore and build, as outlined above
-  - In the terminal (navigated to the Name/name.tests folder) run the command ```dotnet test```
+  - Next, in the terminal [make sure you're in the Bakery.Solution/Bakery.Tests folder], run ```dotnet test```
-* Run Console App:
+* Run the Console App:
-  - Navigate to the NAME/name folder in the terminal
+  - Navigate to the Bakery.Solution/Bakery folder in the terminal
-  - Run the command ```dotnet run```
+  - Run ```dotnet run```
   - The application will run in the console
+  - Pretend to buy bread!
+And pastries!
+What fun!

 ## Known Bugs

-* _Any known issues_
+* _No known bugs at this time_
-* _should go here_

 ## License

 _[GPL](https://opensource.org/licenses/gpl-license)_
 _Copyright (c) 2021, Melissa Schatz-Miller_

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_

 ## Contact Information

 Melissa Schatz-Miller <melissa.scmi@gmail.com>
+_Please feel free to reach out to me with suggested changes/improvements, or if you have any questions._